Architecture

 Processing of time-series data to calculate alert triggers

-Queuing the security events triggered by the agents to be shown on the event feed, notifying by the configured notification channels and alerts and forwarding via the Event Forwarder to external platforms like Splunk, Syslog or IBM MCM / Qradar
+Queuing the security events triggered by the agents to be shown on the event feed, notifying through the configured notification channels and alerts and forwarding via the Event Forwarder to external platforms like Splunk, Syslog or IBM Multicloud Manager (MCM) / Qradar

-Aggregating and post-processing other security data such as container fingerprints that will be used to generate container profiles, or security benchmark results.
+Aggregating and post-processing other security, data such as container fingerprints that are used to generate container profiles, or security benchmark results

-The Sysdig platform then stores this post-processed data in a set of internal databases that will be combined by the API service to create the data views, such as dashboards, event feeds, vulnerability reports, or security benchmarks.
+The Sysdig platform stores this post-processed data in a set of internal databases.
+The API service combines these to create the data views, such as dashboards, event feeds, vulnerability reports, and security benchmarks.

 Sysdig APIs